siarhei-arzamasau/parser/README.md

 # Parser

-Parses which parses code and builds AST
+Parser which parses code and builds AST

 ## Installation